kaspanet/rusty-kaspa/consensus/src/processes/Parallel Processing.md

 # Parallel Block Processing

+A design document intended to guide the new concurrent implementation of header and block processing.

-## Current sequential processing flow
+## Sequential processing flow (in go-kaspad)

 Below we detail the current state of affairs in *go-kaspad* and discuss future parallelism opportunities.
 Processing dependencies between various stages are detailed in square brackets [***deps; type***].